Don Melia: Buddies (1991–1999)

 Don Melia is editor of the first two editions of Buddies, a comics series that attempted to mimic the US series Gay Comix in order to create the gay comics community that he wished Britain had.
 The two editions edited by Melia focused primarily on comics depicting the experience of gay men in England.

 Death

-Don Melia died to AIDS-related illnesses on August 21, 1992 in Liverpool, England.
+Don Melia died of AIDS-related illnesses on 21 August 1992, in Liverpool, England.